 Generally, there are different rules for recording in a public place and on private property.
-A public place is considered a social space that is open and accessible to everyone, such as a park or road.
-If a person does not want to be filmed, they cannot demand you to delete your footage.
-Instead, they can cover their face with their hand so they cannot be seen.
-But this does not mean you can freely record videos in a way that people around you will view as offensive or a nuisance.
-Ultimately, you can get into trouble if you’re in a place where privacy is expected.
-For example, if you’re filming people in a public changing area or people in their swimming costumes at the beach or public swimming pool.
+A public place is a social space that is open and accessible to everyone, such as a park or road.
+Generally, you have free reign over what or who you can film when it public.
+If someone does not want to be filmed, they cannot demand you delete the footage.
+But this does not mean you can film in public places in a way that people around you will view as offensive or a nuisance.

-If you’re recording in a public space for personal use or commercial purposes, then you don’t have to obtain permission from the person you’re filming or the council.
-Personal use means use that is not commercial, whereas commercial purpose is when you’re filming for financial gain or for a business and footage will be used to promote goods or services.
+If you’re filming in public places for personal use, then you don’t have to obtain permission from the person you’re filming or the council.
+Personal use means that you are filming for your own enjoyment.
+Alternatively, if you’re filming for financial gain or for a business, then you are filming for a commercial purpose.

 If you’re filming for a commercial purpose, you may need to obtain permission from the people who will be in your footage and the landowner of the building.
 This is because there are protections in the Copyright Act 1968 (Cth).
 If you fail to do so, then you may be at risk of breaching copyright or the Australian Competition and Consumer Commission (ACCC) may issue you a fine.

 Let’s say you’re a tourist filming outside the Sydney Opera House.
 You don’t need permission from people in your film, management or Sydney City Council.
-So long as your footage is used for personal use, you’re entitled to film.
+So long as your footage is for personal use, you can film.

-Alternatively, if you’re filming in a public place, such as a national park, that is owned by the NSW Government or a council, then a licence may be required if you intend to use the video for commercial use or business purposes.
+Alternatively, if you’re filming in a public place that is owned by the NSW Government or a council, then a licence may be required.
 For example, on the NSW Government’s Office of Environment And Heritage website states you need approval and a filming and photography licence.
-Otherwise, the Filming Approval Act 2004 (NSW) makes filming permissible, and approval will be granted, if it is not prohibited by the park’s plan of management.
+Otherwise, the Filming Approval Act 2004 (NSW) makes filming permissible.
+Approval will be granted if it’s not prohibited by the park’s plan of management.